codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+Why can't your nose be 12 inches long?
+Because then it'd be a foot!

 ## Daily Trivia

-What language does Node.js use?
+On Twitter, what was the original character limit for a Tweet?
- 1. Joomla Source Code
+ 1. 140
- 2. Java Source
+ 2. 100
- 3. JavaScript
+ 3. 120
- 4. Java
+ 4. 160

 <details>
   <summary>Answer</summary>
-  JavaScript
+  140
 </details>